 Students without a high school diploma have limited access to financial aid.
-Students should meet with a financial aid counselor or advisor to get information about financial aid.
+Students may meet with a financial aid representative to discuss their college financing options.
 Students should also visit the Office of Adult Education to get information about how to earn a high school diploma while concurrently studying at FCC.